puneetkg/puneetkg.github.io/_posts/2022-01-26-descriptiveanalysisofdata.md

 It is extremely important for any analyst to understand the data provided to him, this makes it easier to think of scenarios and better capture the insights hidden in the data.
 In order to do that

-Desciptive statistics of the dataset gives you an instant summary of the dataset.
+Descriptive statistics of the dataset gives you an instant summary of the dataset.
 Try it out

 ```
 df.describe()